stefanfoulis/django-phonenumber-field/README.rst

     pip install django-phonenumber-field
     pip install phonenumbers

-As a an alternative to the ``phonenumbers`` package it is possible to install the ``phonenumberslite`` package which has
+As an alternative to the ``phonenumbers`` package it is possible to install the ``phonenumberslite`` package which has
 `a lower memory footprint <https://github.com/daviddrysdale/python-phonenumbers#memory-usage>`_.